TaifFaisal/SciFiUI/README.md

 • Main : used to execute the UI class.

-• UI : this class includes declaring and initializing some objects, plus passing some parameters, this class also includes       loading a table, text file and some sound files, I also used integer variables, if statements, checkKey(), and                 mousePressed() to check some conditions (x and y values) before calling the methods.
+• UI : this class includes declaring and initializing some objects, plus passing some parameters, this class also includes       loading a table (Numbers.csv), text file (screen.txt) and some sound files, I also used integer variables, if statements,     checkKey(), and mousePressed() to check some conditions (x and y values) before calling the methods.

 ```Java
 if (checkKey(ENTER))